The search for the best Malay food in Singapore is over! Here are all the top places you should visit to satisfy your cravings.

 11. Kampong Glam Cafe

 Kampong Glam is a vibrant enclave where you can enjoy all kinds of cuisine.
-But if you’re hankering something simple but one that still hits the spot, Kampong Glam Cafe is where it’s at.
+But if you’re hankering for something simple but still hits the spot, Kampong Glam Cafe is where it’s at.
 This beloved establishment has 15 nasi goreng options for you to choose from, leaving you positively spoilt for choice.
 Chicken, seafood, meat-free mains… there’s something for everyone.
-The nasi goreng pattaya never fails to hit the spot for me.
+The nasi goreng pattaya is a winner in my books.
 Add a cup of teh tarik to your meal and devour everything like there’s no tomorrow.

 Must-try items: Nasi goreng pattaya; soto ayam; tahu goreng; kacang pool; lontong; roti john cheese